patrickJarv/ee250_DanceParty/README.md

 In the COVID-19 world, we are all isolated, so why not convert your Raspberry Pi into a mini dance creator with a scrolling display of your songs while also having an LED that flickers to the beat of the music?
-This project allows you
+So, this project allows you to play these sick beats through your iPhone's Siri.
+Enjoy!

 ## Welcome to the Party!
 EE250 IOT Project - Spotify API and SiriControl\